top of page

 Unveiling 5 Unexpected Life Skills Your Kids Gain Through Public Speaking

-Public speaking is often seen as an essential part of a child's education, primarily for its clear benefits like better communication and increased self-confidence.
-But there is more to public speaking than just speaking in front of an audience.
+Public speaking is often seen as an essential part of a child's education, primarily for its clear benefits, like better communication and increased self-confidence.
+However, there is more to public speaking than just speaking in front of an audience.
 In this article, we will uncover five surprising life skills kids develop through public speaking: listening, empathy, critical thinking, self-regulation, and informed decision-making.

 The Power of Listening